GAD-7 Anxiety Test

-The standard mental health test for anxiety is called the GAD-7 test.
+The standard mental health test for Anxiety (at least an indication that feelings of anxiety may be present) is called the GAD-7 test.

-GAD stands for Generalised Anxiety Disorder and the 7 refers to the number of questions that are used to determine the presence or absence of anxiety.
+GAD stands for Generalised Anxiety Disorder and the 7 refers to the number of questions that are used to determine the presence or absence of anxious ideation.

-GAD-7 is a self-administered mental health test meaning that the ‘patient’ answers the questions themselves and on the basis of the scoring system, gets an insight into what their responses might mean.
+Technically, the GAD-7 is a self-administered test meaning that the ‘patient’ answers the questions themselves and on the basis of the scoring system, gets an insight into what their responses might mean.

 Subjectivity & Objectivity